thecheis/Boston-Icons/README.md

 **Thanks!**

 ## Wiki
-There is available a little [wiki](https://github.com/heychrisd/Boston-Icons/wiki) for more info about multiple things (installation, philosophy, production, FAQ, etc).
+There is available a little [wiki](https://github.com/heychrisd/Boston-Icons/wiki) for more info about multiple things (how to install, philosophy, production, FAQ, etc).
 Take a look!

 ## License